 - Margherita, with mozzarella cheese and tomato sauce

-- Marinara, with tomato sauce, garlic, oil and oregano
+- Marinara, with tomato sauce, garlic, oil, and oregano

-- Napoli with tomato sauce, anchovies and capers
+- Napoli with tomato sauce, anchovies, and capers

 5. Who invented pizza?

 This is probably the most difficult question to answer.
-The ingredients of the dough are: flour, water, salt and yeast.
-The same can be found in many preparations of all the countries facing the Mediterranean sea: bread, pita, pitta, piadina… they all share the same ingredients and even the origin of the name.
+The ingredients of the dough are flour, water, salt, and yeast.
+The same can be found in many preparations of all the countries facing the Mediterranean Sea: bread, pita, pitta, piadina… they all share the same ingredients and even the origin of the name.
 The use of yeast goes back to 3000 B.C. and many are the documents that state that the ancient world used to prepare a dish with a round shape that looked just like pizza.

 6. Is Pizza junk food?

-8. Is pizza think or thin?
+8. Thick or thin?

 9. What is the best way to cook pizza?

-Definetly wood oven.
+Definitely a wood oven.
 So check the cooking counter when you chose a pizzeria.

-10. What is your favorite pizza?
+10. And what is your favorite?

 Leave a Reply